-PeaZip also supports drag and drop from application to system (on Windows) for copying/moving files and for extraction from archives.
+PeaZip supports drag and drop from application to system on Windows, for copying/moving files and for extraction from archives.

-PeaZip drag and drop is fine tuned for fast extraction from archives and is by default integrated with native Windows drag and drop mechanism, and optionally can switch to a purely custom drag and drop implementation from Options > Settings > General.
+PeaZip drag and drop is fine tuned for fast extraction from archives and is by default integrated with native Windows drag and drop mechanism, and optionally can switch to a purely custom drag and drop implementation (as implemented in early versions) from Options > Settings > General.

-Advantages of PeaZip drag and drop for extraction from archives (either using native or custom option) are due to the data being written only once to system (trying to get the exact or nearest location) rather than being written to system temporary path and then moved to destination as in standard Windows drag and drop.
+Advantages of PeaZip drag and drop mechanism for extraction from archives (either using native or custom option) are due to the data being written only once to system (trying to get the exact or nearest location to intended output) rather than being written to system temporary path and then moved to destination as in standard Windows drag and drop.